ncbi/vadr/documentation/alerts.md

 ```

   **Explanation of `lowsimic` alert**: The 76 nucleotides from
-  positions 32 to 107 in the sequence `TOY50-LSI1` occur in the middle
+  positions 32 to 107 (`seq coords:32..107:+`) in the sequence `TOY50-LSI1` occur in the middle
   of the predicted CDS `protein one` but are not similar to the reference
   model.
-These 76 nucleotides align to reference model positions 27 to 28,
+These 76 nucleotides align to reference model positions 27 to 28 (`mdl coords:27..28:+`),
-  as reported in the `mdl coords` field of the `.alt` file, but in reality
-  are all inserted after those two reference positions as marked with
+  but are all actually inserted after those two reference positions as marked with
   'v' characters in the alignment shown above.

   A similar `lowsimin` alert exists for non-coding (non-CDS and